taylornetwork/laravel-username-generator/README.md

 ## Changes

+**v2.4**

+- This is a minor change but if you're using older versions of Laravel you may need to update your config file.
+- Changed default User model from `App\User` to `App\Models\User` to mirror new Laravel versions (8.0+).
+- Moved the adjective and noun word lists from the config file to a separate file, making the published config smaller and allowing you to create your own word lists if you wish.

 **v2.3**

 - Added support for random dictionary based usernames if a name is not provided.
 See the [generate](#generatename) method